mauriciovigolo/keycloak-angular/README.md

     // Get the roles required from the route. const requiredRoles = route.data.roles;

-    // Allow the user to to proceed if no additional roles are required to access the route. if (!(requiredRoles instanceof Array) || requiredRoles.length === 0) {
+    // Allow the user to proceed if no additional roles are required to access the route. if (!(requiredRoles instanceof Array) || requiredRoles.length === 0) {
       return true;
     }